maxmind/GeoIP2-java/README.md

 ## Description ##

-This distribution provides an API for the GeoIP2 [web services] (http://dev.maxmind.com/geoip/geoip2/web-services) and [databases] (http://dev.maxmind.com/geoip/geoip2/downloadable).
+This distribution provides an API for the GeoIP2 [Precision web services] (http://dev.maxmind.com/geoip/geoip2/web-services) and [databases] (http://dev.maxmind.com/geoip/geoip2/downloadable).
 The API also works with the free [GeoLite2 databases](http://dev.maxmind.com/geoip/geoip2/geolite2/).